 Congratulations to all the winners, but congratulations also to all the applicants who submitted an application this year.
 They are all winners and their efforts to conserve Europe's nature are much appreciated.

+Natura 2000 works to ensure the long-term survival of Europe's most valuable and threatened species and habitats, and is the centrepiece of the EU's nature and biodiversity policy.
 The European Commission launched the Natura 2000 Award to celebrate and promote best practices for nature conservation in Europe.
 The Award aims to bring the success of the Natura 2000 network to the public’s attention and to demonstrate its importance for protecting biodiversity across Europe.